sapirev/se17b-hw4-learn-tdd-sapirev/README.md

 There are other tool that can be chained, see for example the badges in the begining of this page.

-Update the link below in the README file, to point to **your** repository status (as well as in the beginning).
+Update the link below in the README file, to point to **your** (e.g.: ```.com/jce-il-ex/learn-mocha-my-name``` repository status (as well as in the beginning).
+Note: if your repository is private the travis-ci sufix is .com.

 [![Travis Build Status](https://travis-ci.org/jce-il/learn-mocha.svg)](https://travis-ci.org/jce-il/learn-mocha)